ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 ### Type: `json`

-A variable of type `json` can hold any JSON document.
+JSON is a textual format for representing a collection of values: a simple value (string, number, “true”, “false”, “null”), an array of values or an object.
 Ballerina also understands JSON Schema and allows one to declare that a JSON document must conform to a particular schema.

+Ballerina has a single type named “json” that can represent any JSON value.
+Thus it is a built-in union type in Ballerina whose value can be any one of a string, a float, a boolean, an array of any or a map of any.
+We provide utility functions to read a JSON document to create a JSON typed value.
+The lexical representation of a value of that type is JSON, thus simply printing a JSON typed variable results in a JSON string.

 JSON variables are declared in the following way:
 ```
 json VariableName;
 ```
 This is a variable that may hold any JSON document.

 Ballerina will not always perform runtime schema validation as that will inhibit performance - instead a library function will allow that to be done on demand.
 For better performance a Ballerina implementation is expected to stream the contents of JSON documents and only load into memory what is needed based on how the document is used in the program.